smashhadi/Fake-News-Stance-Detection/README.md

 7. Optimizers
 8. Dropout

 Overview of the model and other details are laid out in the poster "final_poster.pdf".
-Accuracy after each epoch can be seen in the file training_output.
+Training and Validation accuracy after each epoch can be seen in the file training_output.